Bicycle touring: Voyages

-Bicycle touring can be of any distance and time.
+Bicycle touring can be of any distance and duration.
 The French tourist Jacques Sirat speaks in lectures of how he felt proud riding round the world for five years – until he met an Australian who had been on the road for 27 years.
 The German rider, Walter Stolle, lost his home and living in the Sudetenland in the aftermath of World War II, settled in Britain and set off from Essex on 25 January 1959, to cycle round the world.
 He rode through 159 countries in 18 years, denied only those with sealed borders.
 He paid his way by giving slide shows in seven languages.
-He gave 2,500 such shows at US$100 each.
+He gave 2,500 such shows at US$100 per performance.
 In 1974, he rode through Nigeria, Dahomey, Upper Volta, Ghana, Leone, Ivory Coast, Liberia and Guinea.
 He was robbed 231 times, wore out six bicycles and had five more stolen.

 Heinz Stücke left his job as a die-maker in North Rhine-Westphalia in 1962 when he was 22 — three years after Stolle and is still riding.
 By 2006 he had cycled more than 539000 km and visited 192 countries.
 He pays his way by selling photographs to magazines.
 From Asia, Gua Dahao left China in May 1999 to ride across Siberia, the Middle East, Turkey, western Europe, Scandinavia, then another 100,000 km across Africa, Latin America and Australia.